ibm-cloud-docs/storage-scale/getting-started.md

 With {{site.data.keyword.scale_full}}, you can deploy HPC clusters that use {{site.data.keyword.scale_full_notm}} as a storage solution.
 The deployment is performed by using Terraform and {{site.data.keyword.bplong_notm}} as automation frameworks.

-## Mandatory steps
+## Prerequisites to deploy the cluster
 {: #mandatory-steps}

-Before you deploy your {{site.data.keyword.scale_short}} cluster, you need to create or gather some information.
-To get started, complete the following steps:
+Before you deploy your {{site.data.keyword.scale_short}} cluster, complete the following steps:

 ### Step 1: Create SSH key
 {: #create-ssh-key}